AlishaWayra/InformationRetrievalModels/README.md

 Most models are already available as functions in python packages, but the aim was to deepen my understanding in this field by building simplified version from scratch and **applying them to a query-passage text dataset**.
-Overall, the models retrieve a specified amount of passages for a given search query which are relevant to the query's content, and sort passages in descending order based on the score that models assignes to each passage.
+Overall, the models retrieve a specified amount of passages for a given search query which are relevant to the query's content, and sort passages in descending order based on the score that models assign to each passage.

 ## Dataset
 There are three datasets used to apply the models.
 The first dataset *candidate-passages-top1000.tsv* contains **200 unique search queries** and for each query up